 Cocaine Addiction Treatment

-Cocaine is highly addictive, and intense cravings make recovery challenging without help.
+Cocaine is a highly addictive stimulant, and powerful cravings can make recovery difficult without professional support.

 Slang Terms Used For Cocaine